 To configure profile groups in Visual KPI Designer, use the Site Settings icon () to select Profiles & Dashboards and then Profile Groups.
 The Profile Groups configuration worksheet opens.

 The default settings for profile groups are set to show (TRUE), the group is not private (FALSE), and it is not locked (FALSE).

 Make a group private and specify the appropriate user (domain\user) if you only want certain users to have access (hidden from all other users).
-Note: this is usually done for you when creating private profile groups in the web browser, so there is rarely a need to edit these fields in the Designer.
+Note: This is usually done for you when creating private profile groups in the web browser, so there is rarely a need to edit these fields in Visual KPI Designer.